matloff/EDFfair/README.md

 ```

 Mean Absolute Prediction Error on the holdout set (default: 1000 rows)
 was about $27,000.
-That's out measure of utility.
+That's our measure of utility.
 What about fairness?

 ``` r